vapor-community/node/README.md

 ![](/Resources/ConvertiblePNG.png)

-In this way, we can have multiple data types, ie: JSON, XML, Yaml, etc. and all of these can use Node as an intermediary to ready convert between the various types.
-In practice, Node might be used like this.
-An example of this type of model is that either `Json` or `DatabaseFormat` below can be swapped out for alternatives seamlessly.
+An example of this type of pattern below shows how we might create a `Model` from `JSON`, and then later serializing that `Model` to a `DatabaseFormat`.
+By using this pattern, we can seamlessly interchange `JSON` or `DatabaseFormat` as we see fit.

 ![](/Resources/ConcreteExamplePNG.png)